cmu-delphi/delphi-epidata/docs/api/covidcast-signals/_source-template.md

 ## Limitations

-Any limitations in the interpretation of this signal, such as limits in its geographic coverage, limits in its interpretation (COVID doesn't always cause symptoms in a survey, our healthcare partner only is part of the market, there may be a demographic bias in respondents, etc.), known inaccuracies, etc.
+Any limitations in the interpretation of this signal, such as limits in its geographic coverage, limits in its interpretation (COVID doesn't always cause the symptoms identified in a survey, our healthcare partner only is part of the market, there may be a demographic bias in respondents, etc.), known inaccuracies, etc.

 ## Lag and Backfill